 5.3.
-Dataset of Unsafe jQuery Method Calls
+Dataset of unsafe jQuery method calls

-To evaluate our analyzer (Section 5.4) and to compare it with other tools, we created a dataset9.
+To evaluate our analyzer (Section 5.4) and to compare it with other tools, we created a dataset.
 It consists of nearly 400 different samples of code and focuses on unsafe jQuery method calls.
 The dataset was created as a combination of static code samples and samples generated from templates created for each analyzed method.
 "By design, any jQuery constructor or method that accepts an HTML string - jQuery(), .append(), .after(), etc. - can potentially execute code.
-This can occur by injection of script tags or use of HTML attributes that execute code." ([65]) Samples are organized into two groups:
+This can occur by injection of script tags or use of HTML attributes that execute code."
+(OpenJS Foundation, n.d.)

+Samples are organized into two groups: